Benchmarking MLLM-based Web Understanding: Reasoning, Robustness and Safety: Experiments Setup

 With GTs defined, we align each model’s predictions on both clean and perturbed webpages against the common reference.
-Task-specific metrics are applied: recall for color robustness, embedding-based similarity for text robustness and form filling, and TF-IDF with cosine similarity for frame robustness.
+Task-specific metrics are applied: accuracy for color robustness, embedding based similarity for text robustness and form filling, and TF-IDF with cosine similarity for frame robustness.
 This consensus-based evaluation decouples robustness assessment from any single model’s behavior and ensures comparability across systems.

 In addition to correctness relative to GTs, we incorporate a self-contrast analysis to expose latent instability.
 At the sample level, each model’s pre- and post-perturbation predictions are compared directly.
 This reveals cases where aggregate accuracy remains unchanged, but the correctly answered instances shift substantially.
 For instance, a model may produce five correct answers before perturbation and five afterwards, yet with minimal overlap between the sets.
 Such outcomes indicate hidden disruption that would be overlooked under aggregate scores alone.
-By integrating consensus-grounded evaluation with self-contrast analysis, our pipeline captures both semantic fidelity and prediction stability, providing a more faithful measure of robustness under real-world perturbations.The self-contrast results are reported in Table~\ref{tab:robustness}.The detailed evaluation metrics for each subtask, including the sensitivity index used for robustness analysis, are formally defined in Sec.~4.4.We adopt evaluation metrics tailored to the characteristics of each subtask~\ref{Evaluation Metrics} \\
+By integrating consensus-grounded evaluation with self-contrast analysis, our pipeline captures both semantic fidelity and prediction stability, providing a more faithful measure of robustness under real-world perturbations.The self-contrast results are reported in our repo~\cite{WebRSSBench}.The detailed evaluation metrics for each subtask, including the sensitivity index used for robustness analysis, are formally defined in Sec.~\ref{sec:pipeline}.
+We adopt evaluation metrics tailored to the characteristics of each subtask; detailed implementations are available in our repository~\cite{WebRSSBench}.